SUMMER CAMP RESOURCES

 Yes!
 We offer an extended-day option that runs until 5:30 pm each day to accommodate later pickup.
 It is an additional fee of $115 (Members) and $140 (Non-members) per week.

-Is there a discount for registering multiple children?
+Is there a discount for registering multiple children or multiple weeks?

 Do I get a refund if my child is sick?